chepeniv/hacksprint_fall2024_retrospective/essay.md

 ## End Result

-a foundation for others to build their own maze games over
+given the limited time allotted what we ultimately were able to produce was an abstract core game which is basic and functional enough to serve as a foundation for others to build their own maze games over

 ### Structure

+frontend.py
+static/
+	assets/
+	data/
+	scripts/
+	styles/
+utility/
+	maze_gen.py
+templates/
+	homepage.py

 ### Demo / Experience